Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Discussion

-It is important to acknowledge certain limitations in this study.
-First, our review may not encompass all existing methodologies in this rapidly evolving field; some relevant strategies might not have been captured by our search or inclusion criteria.
-Second, the effectiveness of the solutions we discuss can be context-dependent; what works for one clinical dataset or problem might not generalize to others, so these solutions should be applied with consideration of specific data characteristics.
-Third, although we aimed for comprehensive coverage, it’s possible that certain studies or viewpoints were missed.
-Fourth, because our systematic search was last conducted in October 2023, the field has likely advanced since then and new techniques or findings may have emerged post-search that are not included in our review.
-Fifth, it is worth noting that although we initially highlighted chronic diseases such as COPD and asthma as motivating example due to their multimodal nature involving imaging, wearable, environmental, and clinical data, our systematic search yielded very few studies explicitly focused on these conditions.
-This gap may reflect a true underrepresentation of such diseases in current multimodal modeling research, rather than a failure of the search strategy itself, as our queries were designed to capture a broad range of clinical domains.
-We acknowledge this limitation and highlight it as an important area for future research.
-Finally, we would like to point out that although our search was not limited to deep learning-based approaches, the majority of included studies use deep learning techniques.
-The review is therefore focused on deep learning methods by result, rather than by design.
+This study has several limitations.
+First, our review may not capture all existing methodologies in this fast-evolving field.
+The search was conducted using PubMed and Google Scholar, which offer broad biomedical and interdisciplinary coverage but may have missed studies indexed exclusively in computer-science-oriented databases such as IEEE Xplore, ACM Digital Library, Scopus, or arXiv; future reviews may benefit from broader database coverage.
+Second, the effectiveness of the discussed solutions is context-dependent; what works for one dataset or problem may not generalize to others.
+Third, despite our efforts at comprehensive coverage, some studies or viewpoints may have been missed.
+Fourth, our search ended in October 2023, so newer developments are not captured.
+Recent work has moved toward generalizable, foundation-model approaches integrating diverse data types, clinical records, imaging, pathology, and molecular data \cite{Soenksen2022HAIM,Tripathi2025HONeYBEE}.
+HAIM combined tabular, time-series, text, and imaging data in a unified, modular pipeline with Shapley-value analysis of modality contributions \cite{Soenksen2022HAIM}, and HONeYBEE generated unified patient-level embeddings while handling missing modalities and flexible fusion \cite{Tripathi2025HONeYBEE}.
+Yet these studies confirm many of our review's challenges persist: HONeYBEE found clinical embeddings often outperformed multimodal ones, with fusion helping only for specific tasks and cancer types, underscoring that multimodal integration's value is context-dependent \cite{Tripathi2025HONeYBEE}.
+Newer multimodal large language models and multi-agent systems such as BrainGPT and MAM extend this toward clinical reasoning and report generation but still face evaluation, generalizability, and implementation challenges \cite{Li2025BrainGPT,Zhou2025MAM}.
+In short, missing modalities, interpretability, robustness, and clinical deployment remain open problems as the field evolves.
+Fifth, although we initially highlighted chronic diseases such as COPD and asthma as motivating examples given their multimodal nature, our search yielded very few studies explicitly focused on these conditions.
+This may reflect true underrepresentation of such diseases in current multimodal modeling research rather than a search-strategy failure, since our queries were designed to capture a broad range of clinical domains; we highlight this as an important area for future research.
+Finally, although our search was not limited to deep learning-based approaches, most included studies used deep learning, so the review's focus on deep learning is a result of the evidence base rather than by design.